loum/flowz/docs/docs/index.md

 ### Getting ready for production: building the container image
 Dagster provides the tooling to support a cloud-native deployment model.
 Follow the: guide under [container image management](installation-modes/celeryexecutor/build.md) to containerise your workflows so that they are ready for deployment.

+### Dagster as a cloud native Apache Airflow service
+Already have your container image ready to go and interested in deployment into Kubernetes?
+Follow the [Dagster cloud native deployment model](cloud-native) guide.